 Belgium is one of the countries with the highest number of cinema screens per 1 000 km² in Western-Europe.
-402 screens are commercially exploitable in 2019.
-The screens are situated in 52 complexes and 24 of these complexes (46%) count 8 screens or more and belong to the category of multiplexes.
+411 screens are commercially exploitable in 2020.
+The screens are situated in 52 complexes and almost half of all complexes count 8 screens or more and belong to the category of multiplexes.

 The quality and comfort of the Belgian screens is unique in the world; sound and picture quality standards are very high and are equipped with ultra wide screens.